jasonhaak/cloudflare-outlook-calendar-worker/README.md

 ### 1. Prepare the Codebase
 Cloudflare always requires a code source (repository or ZIP) to deploy a Worker.
 Choose one of the following:
 - **Git (recommended)**: Fork this repository into your own GitHub/GitLab account.
+    - **CI pipeline (optional)**: If you want to run the tests and checks in CI, set up a pipeline in your fork that runs the same checks as this repository and deploys to Cloudflare.
 - **ZIP (manual upload)**: Download the code as a ZIP file and prepare it for upload.

 ### 2. Add a Worker in Cloudflare
-- Log in to the [Cloudflare Dashboard](https://dash.cloudflare.com/).
+1. Log in to the [Cloudflare Dashboard](https://dash.cloudflare.com/).
-- Navigate to **Workers & Pages -> Workers** and create a new Worker with the name `outlook-calendar-worker`.
+2. Navigate to **Workers & Pages -> Workers** and create a new Worker with the name `outlook-calendar-worker`.

 ### 3. Add Environment Variables
 > **Note**: See the [Environment Variables](#environment-variables) section below for variable descriptions and an example configuration.
 There are multiple ways to provide environment variables for your Worker:
-- Set them directly in the Cloudflare Dashboard (**Worker -> Settings -> Variables & Secrets**).
+- **Cloudflare Dashboard**: Set them directly in the Cloudflare Dashboard (**Worker -> Settings -> Variables & Secrets**).
 This keeps sensitive values out of your source code and version control.
-- You can define them in your `wrangler.toml` file (not recommended for secrets or sensitive data if your repository is public).
+- **Wrangler**: You can define them in your `wrangler.toml` file (not recommended for secrets or sensitive data if your repository is public).
-- You can deliver them through your CI/CD pipeline or other deployment automation.
+- **CI pipeline**: You can deliver them through your CI/CD pipeline or other deployment automation.

-> **Important:** If you deploy using **GitHub/GitLab integration**, any variables set in the Cloudflare Dashboard as plain text or JSON will be **overwritten** during deployment.
+> **Important:** If you deploy using **Cloudflare Git integration**, any variables set in the Cloudflare Dashboard as plain text or JSON will be **overwritten** during deployment.
 > To prevent this:
 > - Option 1: Add `--keep-vars` to your deployment command in **Settings -> Build -> Deploy command** (e.g. `npx wrangler deploy --keep-vars`).
 > - Option 2: Set your variables as *secrets* in the Dashboard, which are always preserved.
 ### 4. Deploy
-- **Git**: Connect your forked repository directly to your GitHub/GitLab account in the Cloudflare Dashboard.
+- **Cloudflare Git integration (recommended)**: Connect your forked repository directly to your GitHub/GitLab account in the Cloudflare Dashboard.
 Cloudflare will build and deploy automatically.
+Additional information about the Git integration for Cloudflare Workers can be found in the [Cloudflare documentation](https://developers.cloudflare.com/workers/ci-cd/builds/).
-- **ZIP**: Upload your prepared ZIP file using the Dashboard’s editor or deployment UI.
+- **ZIP (manual upload)**: Upload your prepared ZIP file using the Dashboard’s editor or deployment UI.
 - **Wrangler**: Deploy from your local checkout with `npm run deploy`.
+- **CI pipeline**: If you want to have control over the CI checks and deployment, you can set up your own pipeline that runs the tests and deploys to Cloudflare.
+You can use the same CI configuration as this repository, which is available in `.github/workflows/ci.yml`.
+Make sure to update the deployment step with your own Cloudflare API credentials and Worker name.
+Additional information on setting up CI/CD pipelines for Cloudflare Workers can be found in the [Cloudflare documentation](https://developers.cloudflare.com/workers/ci-cd/external-cicd/).

 > **Important:** When using Cloudflare Git integration, go to **Settings -> Build -> Branch Control** in your Worker project.
 Make sure to **deactivate** (uncheck) the option for enabling builds for non-production branches.
 If this setting is active, any push to your `develop` (or other non-production) branch will trigger a deployment to your Worker, which may not be desired for production stability.
 ### 5. Open the UI and use the Service

 Open: